Biden says IS leader killed during US raid in Syria | Law-Order

 Biden says IS leader killed during US raid in Syria

-The leader of the violent Islamic State group was killed during an overnight raid carried out by US special forces in Syria’s northwestern Idlib province, President Joe Biden said Thursday.
+The leader of the violent Islamic State group was killed, blowing himself and members of his family up, during an overnight raid carried out by US special operations forces in northwestern Syria, President Joe Biden said Thursday.

-A US official said al-Qurayshi died as al-Baghdadi did, by exploding a bomb that killed himself and members of his family, including women and children, as US forces approached.

-The operation came as IS has been trying for a resurgence, with a series of attacks in the region, including a 10-day assault late last month to seize a prison.
+The operation came as IS has been trying for a resurgence, with a series of attacks in the region, including an assault late last month to seize a prison in northeast Syria holding at least 3,000 IS detainees, its boldest operation in years.

-Biden said in a statement that he ordered the raid to “protect the American people and our allies, and make the world a safer place.''
-He planned to address the American public later Thursday morning.

-“Thanks to the skill and bravery of our Armed Forces, we have taken off the battlefield Abu Ibrahim al-Hashimi al-Qurayshi - the leader of ISIS,” Biden said in a statement.
-He said all Americans involved in the operation returned safely.
+“Thanks to the bravery of our troops this horrible terrorist leader is no more,” Biden said.
+He said al-Qurayshi had been responsible for the prison strike, as well as genocide against the Yazidi people in Iraq in 2014.

+Biden, along with Vice President Kamala Harris and senior national security aides monitored a live-feed of the operation from the White House Situation Room according to an official.
+The president was kept abreast of the commandos' long flight out of Syria by National Security Adviser Jake Sullivan overnight.

-The operation marked a military success for the United States at an important time after setbacks elsewhere - including the chaotic Afghanistan withdrawal - have led allies and opponents to conclude U.S. power globally was weakening.
+The operation marked a military success for the United States at an important time after setbacks elsewhere - including the chaotic Afghanistan withdrawal - had led allies and opponents to conclude US power globally was weakening.

-The two-story house, surrounded by olive trees in fields outside Atmeh, was left with its top floor shattered and blood spattered inside.
-A journalist on assignment for The Associated Press and several residents said they saw body parts scattered near the site.
+The house, surrounded by olive trees in fields outside Atmeh, was left with its top floor shattered and blood spattered inside.
+A journalist on assignment for The Associated Press, and several residents, said they saw body parts scattered near the site.
 Most residents spoke on condition of anonymity for fear of reprisals.

 “The mission was successful,” Pentagon press secretary John Kirby said in a brief statement.
 “There were no US casualties.''
 Idlib is largely controlled by Turkish-backed fighters but is also an al-Qaida stronghold and home to several of its top operatives.
 Other militants, including extremists from the rival IS group, have also found refuge in the region.